MicrosoftDocs/architecture-center/docs/networking/spoke-to-spoke-networking-content.md

     :::image type="content" source="media/virtual-network-manager-connectivity-options.png" alt-text="Network diagram that shows the topologies that are supported by Azure Virtual Network Manager." lightbox="media/virtual-network-manager-connectivity-options.png" border="false":::

   When you create a hub-and-spoke topology with Azure Virtual Network Manager in which spokes are connected to each other, direct connectivity between spoke virtual networks in the same [network group][avnm_network_group] are automatically created bi-directionally.
-With Azure Virtual Network Manager, you can statically or dynamically make spoke virtual networks members of a specific network group, which automatically creates the connectivity for any virtual network.
+By using Azure Virtual Network Manager, you can statically or dynamically make spoke virtual networks members of a specific network group, which automatically creates the connectivity for any virtual network.

   You can create multiple network groups to isolate clusters of spoke virtual networks from direct connectivity.
-Each network group provides the same region and multiregion support for spoke-to-spoke connectivity.
+Each network group provides the same region and multi-region support for spoke-to-spoke connectivity.
 Currently, Azure Virtual Network Manager doesn't provide connectivity across tenants.
 Be sure to stay below the maximum limits for Azure Virtual Network Manager that are described in the [Azure Virtual Network Manager FAQ][avnm_limits].

-- VPN tunnels connecting virtual networks.
-You can configure VPN services to directly connect spoke virtual networks by using Microsoft [VPN gateways][vnet_to_vnet] or third-party VPN NVAs.
+- **VPN tunnels connecting virtual networks.** You can configure VPN services to directly connect spoke virtual networks by using Microsoft [VPN gateways][vnet_to_vnet] or third-party VPN NVAs.
 The advantage of this option is that spoke virtual networks connect across commercial and sovereign clouds within the same cloud provider or connectivity cross-cloud providers.
 Also, if there are software-defined wide area network (SD-WAN) NVAs in each spoke virtual network, this configuration can facilitate using the third-party provider's control plane and feature set to manage virtual network connectivity.

    This option can also help you meet compliance requirements for the encryption of traffic across virtual networks in a single Azure datacenter that aren't already provided by [MACsec encryption][macsec].
 But this option comes with its own set of challenges because of the bandwidth limits of IPsec tunnels (1.25 Gbps per tunnel) and the design constraints of having virtual network gateways in both hub and spoke virtual networks.
 If the spoke virtual network has a virtual network gateway, it can't be connected to Virtual WAN or use a hub's virtual network gateway to connect to on-premises networks.